How To Floss Like A Boss

 It is advisable to floss twice a day before brushing.
 However, once a day will be sufficient and should be reserved for before bed.

-The keys to becoming a good flosser are practice and perseverance – take your time, stand in front of a mirror, start by doing your easy to reach front teeth and as you get more used to it you will find that doing your harder to reach back teeth is easy.
+The keys to becoming a good flosser are practice and perseverance – take your time, stand in front of a mirror, start by doing your easy to reach front teeth and as you get more used to it you will find that doing you're harder to reach back teeth is easy.

 For healthy teeth and gums, fresh clean breath and a smile you can be proud of daily flossing, brushing and regular dental visits really do make all the difference.

-If its been 6 months or more since your last dental visit or you have any concerns about your dental health then call us today 07 3720 1811
+If it's been 6 months or more since your last dental visit or you have any concerns about your dental health then call us today 07 3720 1811